 Here’s how television networks are planning to cover tonight’s NFL draft.

-Hosts Rece Davis, Jesse Palmer and Maria Taylor will spearhead ABC’s coverage, joined by analysts Todd McShay, Kirk Herbstreit, Desmond Howard, and David Pollack.
-Correspondent and feature reporter Tom Rinaldi will also be part of ABC’s broadcast.
+Hosts Rece Davis and Maria Taylor will spearhead ABC’s coverage, joined by analysts Todd McShay, Kirk Herbstreit, Desmond Howard, Jesse Palmer, and David Pollack.

-For the second-straight season, ESPN Deportes will cover every round of the NFL draft in Spanish.
+For the third-straight season, ESPN Deportes will cover every round of the NFL draft in Spanish.
 The network’s broadcast will feature Monday Night Football announcers Eduardo Varela and Pablo Viruega, among others.